hs3387/EverydaySirenClassifier/README.md

 - ArduReader.py: A Python handler script that connects to the Arduino and listens in on the classifications it makes, to present this in a user readable format.
 The script displays the results in two ways - an immediate update for every classification as well as a moving average of the last 5 classifications updated every second.
 This averaging function smoothens out small misclassifications and spikes, thus presenting the readings in a more user-friendly way.
+- updated_data_model.ipynb: Python Jupyter notebook that decribes and builds the full sized TF model with stepwise documentaion.
+- model.tflite: TFLite intermediary model file
+	- This model file was created by converting the original trained model obtained from the Jupyter notebook into a smaller model using TFLite.
 - model.h: C Binaries TFLM Model for Arduino

-- model.tflite: TFLite intermediary model file
+	- The TFlite model is further converted into this .h file allowing the arduino library to read it.

 - Data
 	- The folder has the three subfolders as follows